Online Services FAQs

 If an Identification card is surrendered, it means that the card is no longer valid for Identification purposes.

-If a customer chooses to surrender a DL or ID via Online Services and later chooses to renew, replace or change the address of the surrendered card, they will be required to visit a DDS CSC.
+If you surrender a card online and later chooses to renew, replace or change the address of that card, you will be required to visit a DDS CSC.

 The only class change that can be made to a Driver's License using DDS Online Services is upgrading from a Class D to a Class C.